I forgot to tell you, Mike, Repto Audio Soundbite number 14.

 Game suspensions, game checks, not to mention the stigma.

-And this is going to fly in the face of the way, you know, the liberals' crime and punishment, there is no punishment, because instead we must endeavor to understand the rage.
+And this is going to fly in the face of the way, you know, the liberals, crime and punishment, there is no punishment because instead we must endeavor to understand the rage.

-Now, last week the Steelers played the Cincinnati Bengals.
+Now, last week, the Steelers played the Cincinnati Bengals.

-And nobody did anything about it.
+And nobody did anything about it because I think nobody really took it seriously.

-Because I think nobody really took it seriously, but the league didn't do anything about it.
+But the league didn't do anything about it.

 There was no sanctions, no blood loss between the Bengals and the Steelers anyway.

-They are division rivals.
+They're division rivals.

-So there was nearly a big brawl during warmups prior to last Sunday's game between Vince Williams and some other players and Antonio Brown.
+So there was nearly a big brawl during warm-ups prior to last Sunday's game between Vince Williams and some other players and Antonio Brown.

-Stopped in the nick of time.
+It stopped in the nick of time.

 No penalties were thrown.